rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 Marble diagrams
 ---------------

 The [Observable javadoc] makes use so called marble diagrams.
 These show the behavior of a certain operator in a fairly simple and understandable way.
-For example, the diagram below shows an imaginairy operator `flip`, which turns the marbles upside-down as they are emitted by the source `Observable`.
+For example, the diagram below shows an imaginary operator `flip`, which turns the marbles upside-down as they are emitted by the source `Observable`.
 It is important to learn how to read these kinds of diagrams, as this forms the best part of the documentation.

 ![flip](https://raw.github.com/wiki/ReactiveX/RxJava/images/rx-operators/legend.png)